 There are a number of ‘regions’ within the Zoo which classify animals based on origin, so grab a park map and head around the world to ‘Wild Africa’, ‘Australia’, ‘Valley of Ethiopia’ and ‘Primate Kingdom’, just to name a few.

 One of the best ways to experience the Zoo is to take the tram ride which takes you in open sided tram cars around the park to introduce you to many of the popular animals in the zoo.
 Audio commentary will direct you through each enclosure and you are able to hop-on and hop-off when it suits you.
-Tickets are only S$5 for Adults and S$3 for children for unlimited rides throughout the day.

 Head to the sea lion show and watch as seals splash and play, before heading to the elephant enclosure to watch these powerful animals at work.
 Don’t miss the majestic white tigers as they lay in the shade and the magnificent lion as he prowls around his enclosure.